chutrunganh/Stock-Trading-Platform/README.md

     Then run `docker-compose up` to start the database.

-    For detailed instructions on database setup, including configuration variables and solutions to common issues, we highly recommend taking a quick look at our [Database Setup Guide](docs/setupInstructions/setupDatabase.md).
+    For detailed instructions on database setup, including configuration variables and solutions to common issues, we highly recommend taking a quick look at our [Database Setup Guide](docs/setupInstructions/setupDatabase.md) and our [Database Schemas](docs/design/)

 4. **Start the backend**